thienty1207/AI-Assistant-for-PDF/README.md

 • Frontend: Streamlit (for user interaction and file upload)

 ## Project Structure
-- backend/
+### Backend
-  o main.py  # FastAPI application
+- `main.py` - FastAPI application
-  o db.py  # SQLite database setup
+- `db.py` - SQLite database setup
-  o summarizer.py  # PDF processing and summarization logic o models.py  # Database models and schemas
+- `summarizer.py` - PDF processing and summarization logic

-- frontend/
+- `models.py` - Database models and schemas

+### Frontend
-  o app.py  # Streamlit application
+- `app.py` - Streamlit application
-  o ui_helpers.py  # Helper functions for UI components
+- `ui_helpers.py` - Helper functions for UI components

 ## Functionality
-1. Upload a PDF File
+1. **Upload a PDF File**
-o The user uploads a PDF file via the Streamlit frontend. o The file is sent to the backend for processing.
+   - The user uploads a PDF file via the Streamlit frontend.
+   - The file is sent to the backend for processing.
-2. Summarization
+2. **Summarization**
-o The backend extracts text from the PDF. o LangChain interacts with deepseek-r1:8b (via Ollama) to generate a summary.
+   - The backend extracts text from the PDF.
+   - LangChain interacts with deepseek-r1:8b (via Ollama) to generate a summary.
-3. Chat with History
+3. **Chat with History**
-o Users can ask questions about the uploaded document. o The chatbot maintains conversation history using SQLite.
+   - Users can ask questions about the uploaded document.
+   - The chatbot maintains conversation history using SQLite.
-4. User Interface
+4. **User Interface**
-o Streamlit provides an intuitive UI for file uploads and chat interactions.
+   - Streamlit provides an intuitive UI for file uploads and chat interactions.

 ## Next Steps
 • Implement backend API with FastAPI to handle file uploads and processing.